mlund/faunus/docs/_docs/install.md

 conda install -c teokem faunus
 ~~~

-In addition to the `faunus` program, this installs a pdf manual and
-examples in `share/faunus`.
+In addition to the `faunus` program, this installs a set of examples in `share/faunus`.

 ## Building from source code